Home Up Int'l Child Abduction Strategic Int'l Divorce Int'l Child Custody

 (d) has lived separate and apart from the petitioner for a continuous period of at least five years immediately preceding the presentation of the petitioner; or

-(e) has, since the celebration of the marriage been guilty of a homosexual act, sodomy or has had sexual relations with an animal:
+(e) has, since the celebration of the marriage been guilty of a homosexual act, sodomy or has had sexual relations with an animal

-Provided that a wife may also petition on the ground that her husband has since such celebration been guilt of rape.
+A wife may also petition on the ground that her husband has since such celebration been guilt of rape.

 (2) On a petition for divorce presented by the husband on the ground of adultery or in any other pleading praying for divorce on that ground, the husband shall make the alleged adulterer a co-respondent unless excused by the court on special grounds from doing so.